User API

 - For documentation of the V5 Alerting APIs, see V5 Alerting APIs.

-- For assistance using any API version please contact support@Kentik.com.
+- For help with any API version, contact support@kentik.com.

 About the User API

-The Kentik V5 Admin APIs include an API that enables programmatic management of user settings.
-The functionality of the API is roughly equivalent to the settings of the Users Page (see Manage Users), which is listed under "Security" in the sidebar of the Admin section of the Kentik portal.
+The Kentik V5 Admin APIs offer an API for managing user settings programmatically, similar to the Users Page (see Manage Users) under "Security" in the Admin section of the Kentik portal.

-Note: Users whose level is Member have access only to the GET methods of Admin APIs.
+Note: Member-level users only have access to the GET methods of Admin APIs.

 User JSON

-Calls to the User API each return an HTTP response body containing a "user" object in JSON (or, in the case of the User List call, an array of such objects).
-The object is made up of the fields (name:value pairs) shown in the following example:
+User API calls return an HTTP response with a JSON "user" object, or an array of such objects for the User List call.
+The object contains the fields (name/value pairs) shown in the following example:

 {